 There's no physical reason why having ALL or its treatment should affect your sex life.
-But you will probably go through times when you don’t feel like sex because you are too tired, or have other side effects of treatment.
+But you will probably go through times when you don’t feel like sex because you're too tired, or have other side effects of treatment like feeling sick.

-It is important to use contraception during treatment.
-It is not advisable to become pregnant while you (or your partner) are having treatment because the drugs might harm the baby.
+It's important to use contraception during treatment.
+It is not advisable to become pregnant while you (or your partner) are having treatment because the drugs might harm the developing baby.

 Fertility after ALL treatment